nhsconnect/FHIR-NRLS-API/pages/development/general_api_guidance/nrl_error_guidance.md

 |----------|-----------|
 |[Spine-ErrorOrWarningCode-1](https://fhir.nhs.uk/STU3/CodeSystem/Spine-ErrorOrWarningCode-1)|Spine error codes and descriptions.|

+# Error Types

+The NRL API defines many categories of errors, each of which encapsulates a specific part of a request sent to the NRL.
+Each type of error is discussed in its own section below with the relevant Spine response code:
+- [Resource not found](nrl_error_guidance.html#resource-not-found) - Spine returns this error when:
+  - A request references a resource, such as a `DocumentReference` or patient, that cannot be resolved.
+  - A request supports an NHS Number where no Spine Clinicals record exists for that NHS Number.
+- [Headers](nrl_error_guidance.html#headers) - There are a number of HTTP headers that must be supplied with any request, each with their own validation rules.
+- [Parameters](nrl_error_guidance.html#parameters) - Certain actions against the NRL allow a client to specify HTTP parameters.
+This class of error covers problems with the way those parameters are presented.
+- [Payload business rules](nrl_error_guidance.html#payload-business-rules) - Errors of this nature arise when the request payload (`DocumentReference`) does not conform to the business rules associated with its use as an NRL pointer.
+- [Payload syntax](nrl_error_guidance.html#payload-syntax) - Used when the syntax of the request payload (`DocumentReference`) is invalid.
+For example, if using JSON and the structure of the payload doesn't conform to JSON notation.
+- [Organisation not found](nrl_error_guidance.html#organisation-not-found) - Used to inform the client that the URL being used to reference a given Organisation is invalid.
+- [Invalid NHS Number](nrl_error_guidance.html#invalid-nhs-number) - Used to inform the client that the NHS Number used in a `Create` or `Search` interaction is invalid.
+- [Unsupported Media Type](nrl_error_guidance.html#unsupported-media-type) - Used to inform the client that a requested content type is not supported.
+- [Access denied](nrl_error_guidance.html#access-denied) - Used to inform the client that access to perform the interaction has been denied.
+- [Internal error](nrl_error_guidance.html#internal-error) - Used to inform the client of a failure during the change of `DocumentReference` status.

-### Resource Not Found
+## Resource Not Found

-There are two situations when Spine supports this behaviour:
+There are two situations when Spine will return this error:

 - When a request references a resource that cannot be resolved.
-For example, this error should be expected when a request references the [unique ID](explore_reference.html#2-nrl-data-model-to-fhir-profile-mapping) of a DocumentReference, but the ID is not known to the NRL.
-There are three scenarios in which the NRL Service supports this exception:
+For example, when a request references the [unique ID](explore_reference.html#identifiers) of a `DocumentReference`, but the ID is not known to the NRL.
+There are three scenarios in which the NRL Service will return this error:
-  - Provider client retrieval of a DocumentReference by logical identifier
+  - Retrieval of a `DocumentReference` by logical identifier.
-  - Provider client request to delete a DocumentReference by logical identifier or master identifier
+  - Request to delete a `DocumentReference` by logical identifier or master identifier.
-  - Provider client request to update a DocumentReference by logical identifier or master identifier
+  - Request to update a `DocumentReference` by logical identifier or master identifier.

-- When a request specifies an NHS Number for which no corresponding Clinicals record exists in the Spine Clinicals data store.
-The NRL Service supports this exception scenario in the consumer and Provider Search API interface.
+- When a search request specifies an NHS Number for which no corresponding Clinicals record exists in the Spine Clinicals data store.

 The following table summarises the HTTP response codes, along with the values to expect in the `OperationOutcome` in the response body for these exception scenarios.